Why is Insulation Important?

 2. Rigid Foam

-Known for its long lifespan and resistance to moisture damage, rigid foam is a great insulation option for anyone who will be spending a majority of their time in wet climates, or if you are refurbishing an older camper that may be prone to unpredictable leaks.
+Known for its long lifespan and resistance to moisture damage, rigid foam is a great insulation option for anyone who will be spending the majority of their time in wet climates, or if you are refurbishing an older camper that may be prone to unpredictable leaks.

 If you are on a tight budget you might want to explore other options, as rigid foam can be a large initial investment.
 Personally, though, I think the investment is worth it due to its superior lifespan.